dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## Backbones

+This  base  is responsible for creating a feature map  that is embedded  with salient information about the image.
+The accuracy for the object detector is highly related to how well the convolutional base(backbones) can capture meaningful information about the image.
+The base takes the image through a series of convolutions that make the image smaller and deeper.
+This process allows the network to make sense of the various shapes in the image.
 Many of the detection algorithms use of the following backbone architecture depending on trade-off in inference speed and accuracy, space vs latency.
 These are called backbone architecture which forms a base for detection algorithms upon which we add subnetworks for classifications and regression tasks.

 - **MobileNet**